Patents - Kazakhstan: Lexology GTDT Practice Guides

 The patent law separates prior use defence into the use before and after the patent filing date.
 The defence covers all types of inventions.

 A person who, prior to the patent filing date, has conscientiously used an identical solution created independently of the inventor or made the necessary preparations for this use in the territory of Kazakhstan, retains the right to use it free of charge without expanding the scope of the use.

 A person who started using the method or device after the priority date, but before the patent publication date, is obliged to stop further use at the request of the patent holder.
 However, the person is not obliged to compensate the patent holder for losses incurred as a result of the use.

 Monetary remedies for infringement

 - What monetary remedies are available against a patent infringer?
 When do damages start to accrue?
-Do damage awards tend to be nominal, provide fair compensation or be punitive in nature?
+Do damages awards tend to be nominal, provide fair compensation or be punitive in nature?
 How are royalties calculated?

 - The law provides for the following monetary remedies against a patent infringer:

 - compensation for lost profits and non-pecuniary damages, from the patent publication date;

 - recovery of the infringer’s profits instead of compensation for losses, from the patent publication date; and